SimonNordon4/unity-architecture/README.md

 ### Classic-Plus:

-    Improves upon the classic architecture by introducing the Singleton Pattern, Object Pooling and improved coding standards.
+    Improves upon the classic architecture by introducing the Singleton Pattern, Object Pooling, Interfaces and improved coding standards.

 ### Event-Driven: